JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-basic-syntax-return-int"}

 A function body can be an expression.
-Its return type is inferred.
+Its return type is inferred:

 ```kotlin
 //sampleStart